-The roads in Bali are fully paved -- a road bike, hybrid, tandem, mountain bike, or recumbent is the right way to go.
+The roads in Bali are fully paved -- a road bike, hybrid, tandem, mountain bike, gravel bike, or recumbent is the right way to go.
 If you're riding a true mountain bike you may wish to temporarily replace the giant knobby tires with skinnier smooth ones -- your call.
 We'll be skipping the big hills, but I would still recommend a bike with gears; not a single-speed or fixie.

 RENTING A ROAD BIKE IN BALI

 • No packing and unpacking your bike.